 Payload Title:

-Payload Class (Small / Large): Flight Number: 2022- Payload ID:
+Payload Class (Small / Large): Flight Number: 2023-

 Institution:

 Contact Name:

 Contact Phone:

 Contact E-mail:

 Submit Date:

 Flight Operations Release: By submitting this Flight Operation Plan you acknowledge the following conditions, limitations, and constraints.
 Your payload is your responsibility.
 The CSBF and HASP flight and management team will not be responsible for any payload problems, failures or damage due to lack of proper documentation, inadequate planning and/or design, or delayed notification of remedial action.
 The HASP flight team will not be able to perform any time intensive or involved tasks necessary to prepare your payload for flight.
 If you have a set of tasks that needs to be performed prior to flight then a team member from your group should be on the flight line until, at least, launch.
 The HASP flight team will attempt to perform simple tasks for your payload, but only if these tasks are fully documented by the time of payload integration.
 Full documentation includes written instructions, images of key steps and/or configuration changes, and labeling on your payload of values, switches, releases, or other key features in these operations.
 Target launch and recovery dates are not guaranteed.
 These dates depend critically upon weather conditions and are likely to slip by several days and possibly by a week or more.
 Flight termination and landing are violent events and it is possible that your payload will be damaged beyond repair.
 The CSBF and HASP flight team will make every effort to assure that your payload is successfully launched, flown, recovered, and returned to you intact.